Trump pick for Pentagon post calls sexual assault claim 'completely false'

 “This leaves me with concerns about your judgment and ability to lead in one of the highest positions in the U.S. military,” Ernst said.

-Still, many lawmakers rallied to defend Hyten, the outgoing commander of the U.S. military’s Strategic Command, which would oversee a nuclear conflict.
+Still, many lawmakers rallied to defend Hyten.

 Senator Jim Inhofe, the Republican chairman of the committee, criticized the news media for publishing details of Spletstoser’s accusations “with little regard for the truth.”